 What is the Product Vision Board?

-Why is it crucial to create a compelling product vision?
+Why is a compelling product vision necessary?

 Suggested resources to go further

 - Roman Pichler’s introduction The Product Vision Board exercise.

 - An article by professional Scrum Trainer Robbin Schuurman: The Product Vision Board — A tool for creating your Product Vision.

 - A video where Roman Pichler presents his Product Vision Board method: An Introduction to the Product Vision Board.